 Subject to the Articles, the Executive Committee may delegate any of their powers or functions to any sub-committee.
 Any such delegation may be made subject to any conditions the Executive Committee may impose and either collaterally with or to the exclusion of their own powers and may be revoked or altered.

-Where any function of the Executive Committee has been delegated to or is otherwise exercisable by a Committee Member, or a sub-committee established by them, any Committee Member or sub-committee to whom a function of the Executive Committee has been so delegated or who has otherwise exercised a function of the Executive Committee shall report to the Executive Committee in respect of any action taken or decision made with respect to the exercise of that function at the meeting of the Executive Committee at the next meeting of the Executive Committee immediately following the taking of the action or the making of the decision.
+Where any function of the Executive Committee has been delegated to or is otherwise exercisable by a Committee Member, or a sub-committee established by them, any Committee Member or sub-committee to whom a function of the Executive Committee has been so delegated or who has otherwise exercised a function of the Executive Committee shall report to the Executive Committee in respect of any action taken or decision made with respect to the exercise of that function at the meeting of the Executive Committee immediately following the taking of the action or the making of the decision.

 The constitution, membership and proceedings of any sub-committee of the Executive Committee shall be determined by the Executive Committee.
 The establishment, terms of reference, constitution and membership of any sub-committee of the Executive Committee shall be reviewed at least once in every 12 months.
 The membership of any sub-committee of the Executive Committee may include persons who are not Committee Members, provided that a majority of Members of any such sub-committee shall be Committee Members.
 The Executive Committee may determine that some or all of the members of a sub-committee who are not Committee Members shall be entitled to vote in any proceedings of the sub-committee.
 No vote on any matter shall be taken at a meeting of a sub-committee of the Executive Committee unless the majority of members of the sub-committee present are members of the Executive Committee.